-12.1.
-Transportation
+121 Transportation

-- 12 1 a Launch and return transportation services for the Space Station will be provided by the following government and private sector space transportation systems: - the US Space Shuttle; - the Russian Proton, and Soyuz launch vehicle and the Progress M and Soyuz TM; - the European Ariane-5 launch vehicle and the associated orbital transfer vehicle; and - the Japanese H-II launch vehicle and the associated orbital transfer vehicle. - 12.1.b.
-The partners will also have the right of access to the Space Station for launch and return transportation services using other government or private sector space transportation systems of the partners.
-Potential future partner space transportation systems include: - the European vehicle for crew and cargo delivery and return; and
+12.1.a.
+Launch and return transportation services for the Space Station will be provided by the following government and private sector space transportation systems:

+- the US Space Shuttle;

+- the Russian Proton, and Soyuz-type launch vehicles and the Progress M- and Soyuz TM-type vehicles;

+- the European Ariane-5 launch vehicle and the associated orbital transfer vehicle; and

+- the Japanese H-II launch vehicle and the associated orbital transfer vehicle.

+12.1.b.
+The partners will also have the right of access to the Space Station for launch and return transportation services using other Government or private sector space transportation systems of the partners.
+Potential future partner space transportation systems include:

+- the European vehicle for crew and cargo delivery and return; and

-- the Japanese Space Transportation System for Space Station launch and return transportation services. - 12.1.c.
-Recognizing that the responsibility for developing space transportation systems and for making them technically and operationally compatible with Space Station rests with the providing partner, the appropriate partners will exchange information necessary to support such compatibility.
-Technical, operational and safety requirements for access to the Space Station will be controlled in appropriate program documentation as provided for in Articles 7 and 8. - 12.1.d.
+- the Japanese Space Transportation System for Space Station launch and return transportation services

+12.1.c.
+Recognizing that the responsibility for developing space transportation systems and for making them technically and operationally compatible with the Space Station rests with the providing partner, the appropriate partners will exchange information necessary to support such compatibility.
+Technical, operational and safety requirements for access to the Space Station will be controlled in appropriate program documentation as provided for in Articles 7 and 8.

+12.1.d.
 Provision of launch and return transportation services to the Space Station will be in accordance with the integrated traffic planning, management mechanisms, and documentation provided for in Articles 7 and 8 and in accordance with Article 9.
-NASA and the other partners providing Space Station launch and return transportation services will each develop a partner transportation model, for their transportation systems.
-The partners' transportation models will be combined into a single integrated launch and return transportation model for the Space Station program.
-This integrated launch and return transportation capability to be provided by the partners providing launch and return transportation services will be the basis for the integrated traffic planning process supporting development of the COUP, which will specify launch and return vehicles, their capabilities, allocation of launch and return transportation services to the partners and the relevant schedules. - 12.1.e Except as otherwise agreed, each partner provides or arranges with other partners on a reimbursable basis for the provision of launch and return transportation services for the flight elements it provides including assembly and logistics requirements.
-With regard to utilization activities, each partner provides or arranges with other partners on a reimbursable basis for the provision of launch and return transportation services in connection with its Space Station users.
-The right to obtain launch and return transportation services for Space Station utilization activities is as provided in Article 8.3.d.
+NASA, RSA and the other partners providing Space Station launch and return transportation services will each develop a partner transportation model, for their transportation systems The partners' transportation model for the Space Station program.
+This integrated launch and return transportation capability to be provided by the partners providing launch and return transportation services will be the basis for the integrated traffic planning process supporting development of the COUP.

+12.1.e.
+Except as otherwise agreed, each partner provides or arranges with other partners on a reimbursable basis for the provision of launch and return transportation services for the flight elements it provides including assembly and logistics requirements.
+With regard to utilization activities, each partner provides or arranges with other partners on a reimbursable basis for the provision of launch and return transportation services in connection with its Space Station users The right to obtain launch and return transportation services for Space Station utilization activities is as provided in Article 8.3.d.
 Reimbursement for such services may be in cash, or agreed kind.
-All reimbursable transportation services will be provided under launch services agreements - 12.1.f NASA will provide reimbursable Space Shuttle launch and return transportation services to ESA in connection with the assembly of the ESA-provided European pressurized laboratory to the Space Station and its initial outfitting in accordance with the program documentation described in Article 7.2. - 12.1.g NASA will provide reimbursable Space Shuttle launch and return transportation services to the GOJ in connection with the assembly of the GOJ-provided JEM to the Space Station and its initial outfitting in accordance with the program documentation described in Article 7.2. - 12 1 h NASA will be responsible for standard Space Shuttle launch and return transportation services in connection with the assembly of the CSA-provided flight elements to the Space Station (CSA will be responsible for any optional Space Shuttle launch services required in connection with the assembly of the CSA-provided flight elements to the Space Station).
+All reimbursable transportation services will be provided under launch services agreements.

+12.1.f.
+NASA will provide reimbursable Space Shuttle launch and return transportation services to ESA in connection with the assembly of the ESA-provided European pressurized laboratory to the Space Station and its initial outfitting in accordance with the program documentation described in Article 7.2.

+12 1 g.
+NASA will provide reimbursable Space Shuttle launch and return transportation services to the GOJ in connection with the assembly of the GOJ-provided JEM to the Space Station and its initial outfitting in accordance with the program documentation described in Article 7.2.

+12 1.h.
+NASA will be responsible for standard Space Shuttle launch and return transportation services in connection with the assembly of the CSA-provided flight elements to the Space Station (CSA will be responsible for any optional Space Shuttle launch services required in connection with the assembly of the CSA-provided flight elements to the Space Station).